Spektrum-K-projects/SolidEdge_Evaluation_Tool/README.md

 # solidedge_evaluation
-Develomental tool for evaluation tool for SolidEdge
+Developmental tool for evaluation tool for SolidEdge